top of page

 YOUTH MENTAL HEALTH

 I'm Alissa (she/her), thanks for visiting!
-I'm a registered psychologist in Wollongong NSW and my practice is devoted to working exclusively with adolescents and young adults starting therapy between the ages of 12-30, and beyond into adulthood for existing clients as long as needed.
-I focus on providing individual psychotherapy (medium/longer-term therapy) tailored specifically for youth, parenting/practical support to adults with an important young person in their lives and clinical supervision for professionals working in the youth mental health space.
+I'm a registered psychologist in Wollongong NSW and my practice is devoted to working exclusively with adolescents and young adults starting therapy between the ages of 12-30, then beyond into adulthood for existing clients as long as needed.
+My focus is providing medium/longer-term individual psychotherapy that is tailored specifically for young people, parenting support to adults with an important young person in their lives, and clinical supervision for professionals in the youth mental health sphere.

-The psychology of young people is my passion, all I do clinically and where I focus my ongoing professional development.
-I spend everyday growing and fine-tuning my knowledge of how unique and dynamic this age is, and what is required for their therapy to work - emotionally, developmentally, systemically, socially and realistically.
+The psychology of young people is my professional passion, all I do clinically, and where I prioritise my ongoing professional development.
+I spend everyday learning, growing and fine-tuning my knowledge of how unique and dynamic this age is, and what is required for their therapy to work - emotionally, developmentally, systemically, socially and realistically.

 I care about providing engaging, attuned, kind and respectful therapy with a healthy dash of humour.
 My style is conversational, collaborative and down-to-earth.
-It's important to me that people feel like I've got their back and our time together is real and genuine.
-During sessions, I don't write things down and focus on being fully present with them and our conversation.
+It's important to me that people feel seen, comfortable to say anything and everything that's on their mind, and that our time together is genuine and real.
+During sessions, I don't write things down (no intimidating notebooks!) and stay present with the person in front of me.

-I offer ongoing therapeutic relationships that support teens and young adults as they grow through life's ups and downs.
-Working over longer periods of time allows us to create a safe space to explore who they are openly, why they feel the way they feel (and do what they do), reflect on what their behaviour is earnestly trying to communicate, and how their past experiences influence life in the present.
-Through this process, we can pinpoint what they truly need to thrive.
-I'll be there for support and guidance as this self-knowledge translates into making meaningful real-world choices.
+I offer an ongoing therapeutic relationship that supports a young person as they grow through all of life's ups and downs.
+Working over longer periods of time allows us to create the necessary trust and safety to explore who they are, why they feel the way they feel (and do what they do), reflect on what their behaviour is earnestly trying to communicate, and if any lessons from past experiences are influencing life in the present.
+This allows us to pinpoint what's truly needed to thrive, and I'll be there for support and guidance as self-knowledge translates into meaningful real-world choices.

-It's an empowering, honest process that builds emotional intelligence, self-confidence and psychological flexibility from the security of understanding yourself deeply and knowing how to meaningfully listen to your feelings.
-It goes beyond one-size-fits-all strategies to a tailored approach that will teach people how to self-reflect, thoughtfully develop their own ideas on what is best for them and find the courage to act on it - a psychological skill that lives on well after therapy ends.
-My hope for my clients is that they can live their lives fully and authentically - self-assured, self-aware, brave and unafraid of the broad spectrum of emotions that come with being human.
+It's an empowering, honest process that builds emotional intelligence, grounded confidence and psychological flexibility from the security of knowing yourself deeply and trusting your ability to listen to what your feelings are telling you.
+It goes beyond one-size-fits-all strategies to a deeply personal approach that encourages young people to self-reflect with humility, thoughtfully form their own ideas on what they think is best for them, and find the courage to act on it.
+My hope for my clients is that they can live their lives fully and authentically - self-assured, self-aware, brave, and unafraid of the broad spectrum of emotions that inevitably come with being human.

-My treatment approach is primarily Psychodynamic Psychotherapy, deeply influenced by a person-centred, attachment-based, relational, systemic, neurobiological, mentalisation and power threat meaning theoretical framework.
-I also tailor the integration other treatment approaches like Cognitive Behavioural Therapy, Interpersonal Psychotherapy, Narrative Therapy, Solution-Focused Therapy and Skills Training (Assertiveness, Communication, Social Skills, Anger Management) as a complimentary way to develop practical strategies and new ways of thinking.
-Psychodynamic psychotherapy demonstrates significant long-term clinical gains post-treatment, where people can continue to improve independently after therapy ends for many years - even for the rest of their lives.
+My treatment approach is primarily Psychodynamic Psychotherapy, with influences from person-centred, attachment, relational, systemic, neurobiological, mentalisation, and power-threat-meaning theoretical frameworks.
+I also integrate other treatment approaches like Cognitive Behavioural Therapy, Interpersonal Psychotherapy, Narrative Therapy, Solution-Focused Therapy and Skills Training (Assertiveness, Communication, Social Skills, Anger Management) as a complimentary way to develop practical strategies and new ways of thinking.
+Research into Psychodynamic psychotherapy demonstrates significant long-term clinical gains post-treatment, where people can continue to improve independently after therapy ends for many years - maybe even the rest of their lives.

 Why longer-term therapy?

-People are shaped by each relationship and experience they have and the length of therapy aims to respectfully honour that by giving a life story the time and attention it deserves.
+People are shaped by each relationship and experience they have, and the length of therapy aims to respectfully honour that by giving a life story the time and attention it deserves.
 For teenagers (and everyone, really!), trust and respect is earnt.
 Solid therapeutic foundations are built through consistency and seeing the best in someone through the good, the bad and the ugly.
-It can take time and trust to feel comfortable enough to reveal the parts of ourselves we are not-so-proud of and to feel safe to express painful or conflicting emotions that are at the real heart of our struggles.
-From there, we can heal the deeper reasons why we feel the way we do, not just treat the symptoms as they arise.
+It can take time feel comfortable enough to reveal the parts of ourselves we are not-so-proud of, and to feel safe to express painful or conflicting emotions that are at the real heart of our struggles.
+From there, we can heal the deeper reasons why, not just treat symptoms as they arise.

-Adolescence and early adulthood is a time of transition and rapid brain development.
-Young people become increasingly more capable of sophisticated thinking, self-reflection, understanding abstract/existential concepts, processing complex emotions and making mature decisions.
-Particularly for adolescents, many of these skills are very new and require knowledge, understanding why and how it will be helpful, thoughtful planning, rehearsal, repetition, review and reward.
-Our emphasis is on practice and applying what is learnt in therapy, with space to experiment with what works and learn from what doesn't.
-Time allows us to identify appropriate opportunities for trialling a new approach, encouragement to take chances and implement values-driven changes in relationships and situations that are important to them.
+Adolescence and early adulthood is a time of enormous change, transition, and rapid brain development.
+Young people become increasingly more capable of sophisticated thinking, self-reflection, understanding abstract/existential concepts, experiencing complex emotions, and making mature decisions.
+Particularly for adolescents, this can all feel quite new (it's a whole new world) and longer-term therapy gives ample time to build knowledge, understanding why and how things will be helpful, plan actions thoughtfully, practice, repeat, review, adjust, debrief, and celebrate the wins.
+The emphasis is on applying what is learnt in therapy and living it, with space to experiment with what works and learn from what doesn't.
+Time allows us to identify appropriate opportunities for trialling a brave new way of doing things, lots of encouragement to take chances, and properly implement values-driven change in the relationships and situations that are important to them.

-I am a board-approved supervisor with the Australian Health Practitioners Regulation Agency (AHPRA) and offer secondary supervision for provisional psychologists completing the 4+2 or 5+1 registration pathway.
-I also support front-line workers in the youth mental health sector (e.g. allied health professionals, youth workers and caseworkers) and education staff looking to deepen their understanding of youth mental health, school avoidance and incidental counselling.
-I'm passionate about supporting professionals to develop an authentic clinical orientation and/or interpersonal style they can truly embody.
+I am a board-approved supervisor with the Australian Health Practitioners Regulation Agency (AHPRA) and offer professional supervision for provisional psychologists, front-line youth mental health workers (e.g. allied health professionals, youth workers and caseworkers), and education staff looking to deepen their understanding of youth mental health and incidental counselling.
+I'm passionate about supporting diverse professionals to thoughtfully develop their own values-aligned approach with an authentic interpersonal style that they can embody with ease.

 I provide a confidential, safe and inclusive space.
 My approach is secular, sex positive, trauma informed and gender affirming; and acknowledges the role of inequality, discrimination, racism, ableism, power structures, stigma and intersectionality.

 I proudly support the LGBTQIA+SB, neurodivergent, disability, sex work, kink, poly/ethical non-monogamy, First Nations, POC and culturally diverse communities.
-It's important to me that diversity is not only respected, but acknowledged meaningfully as crucial context for a person's life experiences and emotional world.
+It's important to me that diversity is not only respected, but understood meaningfully as crucial context for a person's life experiences and their emotional world.

-A standard session is $198.
-The services I offer and the fees are listed here.
+A standard session is $208.
+The services I offer and fees are listed here.

-My fees are significantly lower than the recommended fee of $300 per session set by Psychology peak bodies in Australia - both the Australian Psychological Society and the Australian Association of Psychologists.
-I have chosen to lower fees to support the cost-effectiveness and sustainability of longer-term therapy.
+My fees are lower than the recommended fee of $311-$315 per session suggested by the Australian peak psychology bodies in Australia, the Australian Psychological Society and the Australian Association of Psychologists.
+I have chosen to lower fees to support the financial sustainability of longer-term therapy and it's ability to be consistent over time.

 Please e-mail alissa@alissamcalpinepsychology.com.au to make an enquiry, or send a message using the form below.
 I will arrange a quick phone chat to figure out what would be the best fit for your needs.